 Killer whales, also known as orcas, are at the very top of the marine food chain.
 They are known to hunt other predatory species such as tiger sharks, great white sharks, and feisty leopard seals.
 They also prey on larger whales, including the sperm whale and grey whale.

-The killer whale is a highly social marine animal, bound by complex social structures.
-Individuals live in a matriline society in which they spent the entire life with their mothers.
+The killer whale is a highly social marine animal bound by complex social structures.
+Individuals live in a matriline society in which they spend their entire life with their mothers.

 6. False Killer Whale